syfluqs/syfluqs.github.io/_posts/2017-04-15-customising-vivaldi-ui.markdown

 </html>
 {% endhighlight %}

 Add a <code>link</code> tag under line 6, with href to <code>"style/custom.css"</code>.
-This file will contains all our custmisations. **Note that the browser.html file will be overwritten everytime the Vivaldi Browser is updated.
+This file will contain all our custmisations. **Note that the browser.html file will be overwritten everytime the Vivaldi Browser is updated.
 So this line must be added again, after updating.**

 After adding the new <code>link</code> tag, <code>browser.html</code> should look like this.